Mark-a-Hamilton/Cyber-Care/Docs/usecases.md

 ---

-Here’s a new use case entry for `usecases.md` that aligns with CyberCare’s modular tone and civic transparency, while guiding contributors toward the military module:

----

 ## 🛡️ [Strategic Defense Use Case: Navigating the Military Module](../military/introduction.md)

 CyberCare’s military module demonstrates how modular, ethical tooling can be applied to national defense.
 Built on the same principles as Recon-Suite—transparency, traceability, and contributor empowerment—it offers a framework for detecting and responding to threats without initiating conflict.